Anvayt24/Agent-Foundry/README.md

 ✔️ **Phase 2:** Wrapped RAG into a LangChain Tool (`rag_answer_tool`).
 ✔️ **Phase 3:** Multi-agent flow (Planner, Worker, Verifier) built with LangChain.
 ✔️ **Phase 4:** MCP server added with **file ops tools** and integrated with Worker.
+✔️ **Phase 5:** A2A communication mode implemented with MessageBus.

 🔜 **Next planned improvements**:
 - Add more MCP tools.
--  A2A (Agent-to-Agent) communication mode in v2
 - Streamlit/CLI interface for developer interaction.
 - Optional scaling with Ray Serve.